-You can watch Wonder Woman 1984 in 4K Ultra HD, HDR 10, Dolby Vision and Dolby Atmos on select devices.
-Wonder Woman 1984 is also available in 1080p on all supported devices through January 24, 2021.
+You can watch the following movie premieres in 4K Ultra HD, HDR 10, Dolby Vision and Dolby Atmos on select devices:

 HBO Max will play the highest quality audio and video available for your device.

 What you need

 Here's what you need to stream in 4K HDR with Dolby Atmos audio: